SOMATOTYPE MADE EASY

 Having identified four primary anchoring points we can now proceed to look at the triangle as it defines the possibility for understanding personality beyond the 3 somatotype descriptions.
 The possible combinations of 4 dimensions provides for 24 ways to arrange the stack by their order of rank.
 (4 x 3 x 2 x 1)

-Four is not an unwieldy set of numbers.
+Four elements don’t generate an unwieldy set of combinations.
 In fact, most of the personality tests involve arranging a “stack” of 4 or five dimensions.
 If you know the dominant trait you’re halfway to your goal of understanding a person.
 If you also know the secondary trait you probably will have acquired most of what you want to know about an individual.
 Initially that should be your goal.
 If you only determine the top two dimensions that will give you 12 possibilities.
 The following chart shows how the somatotype triangle can be divided into 12 sections.

 The chart above is divided into 3 major sections which in turn are sectioned into 4 subsections producing the basic 12 areas.